mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 };
 ```

 That's 11 lines of code.
 I'll skip the implementation of `Add URL` function because it's very similar.
-Considering a third function to list the existing URLs for UI, we might have 30-40 lines of JavaScript in total.
+Considering a third function to list the existing URLs for UI, we might end up with 30-40 lines of JavaScript in total.

 So, how do we deploy the application?

-Well, before we do that, we should realize that the above picture was an over-simplification.
+Well, before we do that, we should realize that the above picture was an over-simplification:

 - AWS Lambda can't handle HTTP requests directly, so we need to add AWS API Gateway in front of it.
-- We also need to serve some static files for the UI, which we'll put into AWS S3 and front it with the same API Gateway.
+- We also need to serve some static files for the UI, which we'll put into AWS S3 and proxy it with the same API Gateway.

 Here is the updated diagram: